DEAP/deap/doc/examples/short_onemax.rst

 :class:`~deap.tools.HallOfFame` in order to keep track of the best individual to appear in the evolution (it keeps them even in the case they extinguish).
-All algorithms from the :mod:`~deap.algorithms` module do take a *halloffame* argument that gets updated after every evaluation section of the basic algorithms.
+All algorithms from the :mod:`~deap.algorithms` module do take a *halloffame* argument that gets updated after every evaluation section.